 The Broad Spectrum of Childhood Trauma

-Trauma sustained in childhood can take many forms, including child abuse, such as:
+Trauma sustained in childhood can take many forms, including childhood abuse, such as:

 • Physical abuse